Shooting in Dutch city of Dordrecht kills three | DW | 09.09.2019

 Dutch police are investigating a shooting incident in Dordrecht, about 24 kilometers (15 miles) southeast of the port city of Rotterdam.

-Miriam Slot, a police spokeswoman, told Reuters that a 34-year-old Dutch policeman shot and killed his two young children and himself at a home in Dordrecht on Monday evening.
+Miriam Slot, a police spokeswoman, told Reuters news agency that a 34-year-old Dutch policeman shot and killed his two young children and himself at a home in Dordrecht on Monday evening.

 Slot said that the policeman also shot and seriously wounded his 28-year-old wife.
 The children were reportedly aged eight and 12.